 - Lab charges – IVF clinics will then charge for the actual process, which is in vitro fertilization of the collected eggs with sperms done in the IVF lab.
-This could be anywhere between $1,000 (in India) to $5,000 (in the West) and may reflect in your bill as IVF lab charges.
+This could be anywhere between $2,000 to $8,000 and may reflect in your bill as IVF lab charges.

 - Doctor’s fee – There will be several rounds to the hospital for health check-ups, counseling sessions, follicular monitoring, ultrasounds

 - Embryologist’s fee – The person who actually performs the IVF procedure in the lab is not a doctor but a specialist called an embryologist.
-Most IVF centers hire part-time or full time embryologists for the lab procedure.
+Small IVF centers hire part-time embryologists while established clinics will have full-time embryologist for the lab procedure.

-- Media and Disposables – The media used for IVF is sourced from international market, which makes it expensive.
+- Media and Disposables – The media used for IVF is used to support the growing embryos for 3-5 days before they are transferred back into your uterus.
 And lastly, you have to factor in the cost of all disposables—injections, needles, catheter, test-tubes, Petri-dishes, etc

-You need to be careful that some clinics offering suspiciously cheap IVF in India may be compromising on the quality of materials or reusing disposables.
+You need to be careful that some clinics offering suspiciously cheap IVF (as compared to other clinics in the same region/country) may be compromising on the quality of materials or reusing disposables.